 If a priest is really in love, he would leave.
 Period.
 No, "Well, if only..."
 Or, "I would leave if ...."
 Many women who enter into the world of mandated celibacy and romance end up deeply hurt.
 Romance and the priesthood are indeed an oxymoron.
 If a priest is unwilling to be honest and discuss the relationship with the one he loves, it is an indication that the relationship is going nowhere.

 Father, if you are in a romantic relationship, whether gay or straight, you are fortunate.
 Giving and receiving romantic love is a huge part of what it means to be a human being.
 It is an experience where the presence of God cannot be denied if one is honest about it.
 If you are still active in the Catholic Church, no one needs to tell you how complicated the relationship is given the fact that you have to live it within the shaming shadows of mandated celibacy.
 It is unfortunate that now the one you love must also try to express their affection within this oppressive system.
 Your options are to force this love out of your life, or strive to secretively nurture it within the confines of the priesthood, or leave and live the relationship openly in the light of day.
 True freedom is found in the latter.
 Romantic love opens up a whole other world.
 Your superiors will demonize this relationship, but how can love be evil?
 Realize they and their predecessors have turned romantic love into a force of evil, which is the ultimate corruption of religion.
-How can this corruption be the will of God who identified himself with love?
+How can their corruption of romantic love be the will of God who identified himself with love?
 Because mandated celibacy is not the will of God, you are free to leave.

 Catholic Priests’ Emotional Instability Toward Women